Home Compare FPE3.DE vs NHY.OL

 Fuchs vs Norsk Hydro A: Which Stock Looks Stronger in 2026?

-Fuchs SE holds the cleaner structural position, with the lead spread across profitability and growth.
-Norsk Hydro ASA still has the edge on stability, which keeps the comparison from looking entirely one-sided.
+Fuchs SE holds the cleaner structural position, with profitability as the main driver and growth adding further support.
+Norsk Hydro ASA does not offset that deficit through any equally strong structural edge elsewhere.
 In the market, Norsk Hydro ASA carries the stronger setup — intact trend against Fuchs SE's broken trend.
 That leaves a split case: the structural lead stays with Fuchs SE, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.

 The lead is spread across profitability and growth, rather than sitting in one isolated gap.
-Fuchs SE leads by 28 points on the overall comparison score.
+The overall score gap is 21 points in favour of Fuchs SE.

 Trajectory Similarity